bronson113/bronson113.github.io/_includes/about.md

 Former President of [b01lers](https://b01lers.com) @ Purdue.

-Active member of Taiwanese CTF Team TSJ.
-Part of Balsn.217@TSJ.tw
+Active member of Taiwanese CTF Team ${CyStick} and TSJ.
+Part of TWN48.

 Specialize in **Pwnable**, **Crypto**, and all kind of miscellaneous challenges.